 NYSDOT Region 11 Pavement Preservationeverbeta2020-08-31T20:22:17+00:00

-In an effort to bring safer, cleaner and easier to navigate stations, Long Island Railroad has recently undertaken the Enhanced Stations Initiative Program at nine locations on Long Island: Wyandanch, Brentwood, Deer Park, Syosset, Merrick, Bellmore, Farmindgale, Stony Brook, and East Hampton.
-The work includes: Platform Replacement/Renewal, Station Building Repairs, Surrounding Station Building Rehabilitation and Amenities Installation including USB charging stations, Wi-Fi, CCTV cameras, bike racks, high efficiency lighting, wayfinding signage and totems, and MTA Arts & Design permanent artwork.
+In an effort to bring safer, cleaner and easier to navigate stations, Long Island Railroad (LIRR) developed and implemented the Enhanced Stations Initiative (ESI) Program.
+The program was implemented in two (2) phases.
+The first phase included eight (8) locations; Brentwood, Deer Park, Syosset, Merrick, Bellmore, Farmingdale, Stony Brook, and East Hampton.
+The second phase included six (6) additional stations; Great Neck, Bayside, Northport, Valley Stream, Ronkonkoma, and Baldwin.
+The work in the ESI program included: Platform Replacement/Renewal, Station Building Repairs, Surrounding Station Building Rehabilitation and Amenities Installation including USB charging stations, Wi-Fi, CCTV cameras, bike racks, high efficiency lighting, wayfinding signage and totems, and MTA Arts & Design permanent artwork.

-Hayduk Engineering provided construction administration services for the station renovations at the East Hampton and Stony Brook station locations which included: station building rehabilitations, platform repairs, handrail replacement, shelter shed replacement, and station plaza rehabilitation.
-Hayduk Engineering also provided engineering design and quality control management services, including design of structural improvements at the Northport station, design of a standard foundation detail for the new informational kiosks, and QA/QC services at six (6) additional locations.
+As part of the Phase 2 program, Hayduk Engineering provided engineering design and quality control management services which included engineering design of structural improvements at the Northport station, design of a standard foundation detail for the new informational kiosks, and Quality Assurance/Quality Control services for the work at six (6) additional station locations.